SteveHTrann/BananaNetworkTopology.md/README.md

 Day 1 (6/5/2024):

 Scenario: A small startup (Banana) is trying to build its network infrastructure to eventually be able to scale up one day to be the best Tech company in the world.
-Below is my update as I make tweaks and edit every day using Cisco Packet Tracer utilizing what I learn from obtaining my CCNA and continued self-education to build out the Diagram of this network topology.
+Below is my update as I make tweaks and edits using Cisco Packet Tracer utilizing what I learn from obtaining my CCNA and continued self-education to build out the Diagram of this network topology.

 Note: So far, the notes I leave will be very brief and not as full-out and fleshly Documented as I'm still working on building out this project.